aathn/Networks.jl/README.md

 ## Networks.jl

-This is a Julia package for neural networks.
-It is mainly for the sake of my personal learning, but I will strive to make it as generally applicable and optimized as I can.
+This is a Julia package for neural networks, written for the sake of my personal learning.

-### Planned features
-- A modular design allowing the creation of networks with different layer structures, regularization methods, cost functions etc.
-- Tools for visualizing and optimizing a network's performance
-- Example usage on well-known datasets

-### Dependecies
-*To be updated*
+The implementation follows the book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/), and draws help from the following [Stack Overflow response](https://stackoverflow.com/a/49724611).